 How long do Wyandotte chickens lay eggs?

-They lay eggs about as long as most other chickens.
 They will lay super well until age 2 and then laying and egg production begins to slow each year.
+How long chickens lay eggs is based on both breed and health of the individual chicken.

 Are Wyandotte chickens noisy?